COMBINE-lab/salmon/doc/source/alevin.rst

 * *quants\_mat\_cols.txt* -- Column Header (Gene-ids) of the matrix.
 * *quants\_mat\_rows.txt* -- Row Index (CB-ids) of the matrix.
 * *quants\_tier\_mat.gz* -- Tier categorization of the matrix.

+Along with the Cell-v-Gene count matrix, alevin dumps a 3-fold categorization of each estimated count value of a gene(each cell disjointly) in the form of tiers.
+Tier 1 is the set of genes where all the reads are uniquely mapping.
+Tier 2 is genes that have ambiguously mapping reads, but connected to unique read evidence as well, that can be used by the EM to resolve the multimapping reads.
+Tier 3 is the genes that have no unique evidence and the read counts are, therefore, distributed between these genes according to an uninformative prior.

 Alevin can also dump the count-matrix in a human readable -- comma-separated-value (_CSV_) format, if given flag `--dumpCsvCounts` which generates a new output file called `quants_mat.csv`.